Recent Posts

 Extra Padding and Cushion Support for Screens

 You absolutely do NOT want anything sliding around and breaking your screens.
-Moving something like your computer monitor or your plasma TV means you’ll need a lot of cushion support to brace impacts while in transport.
+Moving something like your computer monitor or your TV means you’ll need a lot of cushion support to brace impacts while in transport.

 Wrap it in a padded blanket that doesn’t have buttons or seams that could scratch it.